Annual Technical Report 2005 on Patent Information Activities submitted by Slovakia (SCIT/ATR/PI/2005/SK)

 - bibliographic data of granted patents (arranged according to the International Patent Classification)

-- list of translations of patent claims of European patent applications (numerical series with classification symbols)
+- list of translations of patent claims of European patent applications with designation for SK (numerical series with classification symbols)

-- bibliographic data of translations of patent claims of European patent applications (arranged according to the International Patent Classification)
+- bibliographic data of translations of patent claims of European patent applications with designation for SK (arranged according to the International Patent Classification)

-- list of translations of European patent specifications (numerical series with classification symbols)
+- list of translations of European patent specifications with designation for SK (numerical series with classification symbols)

-- bibliographic data of translations of European patent specifications (arranged according to the International Patent Classification)
+- bibliographic data of translations of European patent specifications with designation for SK (arranged according to the International Patent Classification)